CCEDS NRT Program

 Stephen Moysey, Ph.D. | Professor of Geological Sciences and Director of the Water Resources Center

-Students from any graduate program at ECU may apply to be a CCEDS Trainee and take part in activities funded by the program.
+Students from any graduate program at ECU may apply to be a CCEDS Trainee and take part in the training activities funded by the program.
 Being a NRT Trainee is prestigious and will provide you unique, nationally recognized experiences that will better prepare you for a career in academia, industry, or government.
-Students within ECU’s Ph.D. programs in Integrated Coastal Sciences or Biology, Biomedicine, and Chemistry can also apply for supplementary funding through the CCEDS program.
-This supplemental funding will provide an enhanced graduate assistantship equivalent to $34k/yr for the year and half that graduate student trainees are completing requirements in the CCEDS traineeship.
+Students within ECU’s Ph.D. programs in Integrated Coastal Sciences or Biology, Biomedicine, and Chemistry can also apply for funding through the CCEDS program.
+This funding will provide an enhanced graduate assistantship equivalent to $34k/yr for the year and half that graduate student trainees are completing requirements in the CCEDS traineeship (subject to continued availability of grant funds).

 From the NSF NRT Solicitation: “NRT trainees must be master’s and/or doctoral STEM students in a research-based degree program that requires a thesis or dissertation.
 NRT stipends and support for customary costs of education (tuition and required fees) are limited to U.S. citizens, nationals, and permanent residents.
 However, international students can participate as non-stipend-supported NRT trainees or as non-trainees.”

-To learn more about the CCEDS NRT Program, please visit the CCEDS NRT Informational Session slides here.
+To learn more about the CCEDS NRT Program, please visit the CCEDS NRT Informational Session slides.

 CCEDS NRT Program Components